15 Must See Churches In Paris

 If you're traveling in winter and it's rainy or dreary, popping into a church is a great way to escape Paris' winter weather.
 Plus, most of them are absolutely free.
 Free is hard to beat in an expensive city like Paris.

 What are the best churches to see in Paris?
 Well, here are my 15 favorites -- imposing and tiny, Gothic and grand, and all with special features like stunning stained glass or paintings by revered French artists.

 The Best Churches To Put On Your Paris Itinerary

 Located on the Île de la Cité in the middle of the Seine River, the famous Gothic cathedral with dramatic flying buttresses is 859 year old.
 The first stone of the Notre Dame was laid in 1163.
 Paris' flagship cathedral was completed in 1345.
 Since then, Notre Dame has been the toast of Europe, a utopian symbol of western civilization, literature, and culture.

 Notre Dame has a storied history.
 Louis IX deposited the crown of thrones there in 1239.
 Henry VI was crowned king there in 1431, after the 100 Year War.
 Mary Queen of Scots was married there.
 Napoleon was coronated as emperor and married there.
 In 1909, Joan of Arc was beatified by the pope.

-It's now been seven months since a fire gutted Notre Dame.
+It's now been over a year since a fire gutted Notre Dame.
 It's not yet saved.
 There's months of conservation ahead before restoration and rebuilding can start.
 In the meantime, you can stroll along that Seine, taking in the tranquil sentinel.